leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: uveitis-condition-retina
 - What is uveitis?
+- What is inflammation of the middle of the eye
 - What does inflammation of the eye mean?
 - What do you mean by inflammation of the uvea?
 - What is the uvea?